vvlnote/vvlnote.github.io/_posts/2020-03-22-what_i_know_about_javascript_closure.markdown

 ### Higher Order Function
 **It is a function that takes a function as an argument, or returns a function.**
 We already encoutered a lot of functions that take a function/functions as arguments to other functions.

 **Here, I would like to focus on returning a function. **
-The reason is that when I saw this statement, there was another word came up from my mind, it is closure.
+The reason is that when I saw this statement, there was another word came up from my mind, closure.
 I did not know if this kind of connection is relevant or not.
 You are welcome to comment on this.

 ### Closure